Onion Bacon ‘Jam’ (Organic/GMO-Free)

 I would like to note that you can make this recipe with non-organic ingredients.
 You can also make this recipe using ingredients that contain GMOs- the choice is up to you.
 All my recipes can be made using ingredients you have readily available in your local grocery stores and co ops.
 Although I have chosen for health and personal reasons to cook with as many organic and non-GMO ingredients as possible, I understand that others might not share the same desire, and that is OK.
 If you wish to follow my recipes as-is, fabulous.
 If you prefer not to, no problem at all.
 You can still enjoy my recipes and I hope that you do.

 Are you unsure what to do with my Onion Bacon “Jam”?
 I’ve got you covered.
-Try it on a cheeseburger, or ia panini.
+Try it on a cheeseburger, or in a panini.
 I have also added this to my own homemade baked beans.
 It’s amazing!

 Onion Bacon “Jam”